abdulrafae/normalization/README.md

 # Paper
-Abdul et. al. "A Clustering Framework for Lexical Normalization of Roman Urdu", *Journal of Natural Language Engineering (accepted)*, 2019
+Abdul et. al. "A Clustering Framework for Lexical Normalization of Roman Urdu", *Journal of Natural Language Engineering*, 2020